 “Kids cannot play to win all the time.
 There are times when you play to win, times when you play not to lose, times when you just play for fun, and times when you choose not to play.”

 — Dr. Sarah Cheyette, Pediatric Neurologist

-Sarah Cheyette, MD, graduated cum laude in Cognitive Neuroscience from Princeton University, and received her medical degree from the David Geffen School of Medicine at UCLA Medical School.
-Following specialty training in Pediatrics at Cedars-Sinai Medical Center in Los Angeles and Pediatric Neurology at Seattle Children’s Hospital and Regional Medical Center, she has established a pediatric neurology practice at the Palo Alto Medical Foundation where she focuses on treating ADHD in both children and adults.
+Sarah Cheyette graduated cum laude in Cognitive Neuroscience from Princeton University and received her medical degree from the UCLA David Geffen School of Medicine.
+Following specialty training in pediatrics at Cedars-Sinai Medical Center in Los Angeles and in pediatric neurology at Seattle Children’s Hospital she now practices at the Palo Alto Medical Foundation where she focuses on treating ADHD in both children and adults.
 For the last 5 years, she has been a “Top Doctor” in San Francisco magazine.

 Co-Author of Winning with ADHD